 Check the adding progress status, which is displayed in the bottom right of the screen.
 Once the process is completed, the notification In cart shows up in the image field.

 Click Your Cart icon to check the order.

 In the cart box specify the number of end-users in License field, tick the EULA (End-User License Agreement) box to confirm you agree to terms and click Submit.

 NB We also offer a flexible discount system that depends on the number of images as well as the size of the area purchased.

 The notification box shows up once your request is successfully sent.
 Once all the purchased details are agreed, the payment link or invoice shows up in the middle of the screen.
-When the payment is received, the image is distributed it to your EOS Storage account within three business days.
-At this step, you can download the purchased high-resolution satellite images directly from the EOS Storage.
+When the payment is received, the image is distributed it to your EOSDA Storage account within three business days.
+At this step, you can download the purchased high-resolution satellite images directly from the EOSDA Storage.

 Create a three-dimensional representation of your AOI with a powerful visualization tool – 3D Terrain Modeling.
 How to use it: